 #6.
 PNC Bank NA/PNC Financial Services Group

 PNC is based in Pittsburgh formed after the merger of two Pennsylvania banks Pittsburgh National Corporation and Providence National Corporation after which they named the merged entity simply as PNC.

-The group has many segments which include – retail banking, corporate and institutional banking, asset management group and residential mortgage banking etc.
+The group has many segments which include – retail banking, corporate and institutional banking, asset management group and residential mortgage banking, etc.

 #7.
 Bank of New York Mellon

-The Bank of New York Mellon was founded by first Secretary of Treasury – Alexander Hamilton in 1784.
+The Bank of New York Mellon was founded by the first Secretary of Treasury – Alexander Hamilton in 1784.
 It was formed after the merger of T. Mellon and Pittsburgh based financial institution – Sons.
 It is the oldest banking corporation in the United States and the world’s largest custodian bank to other financial institutions.
-The Bank through its subsidiary BNY Mellon Wealth Management provides invest services as well.
+The Bank through its subsidiary BNY Mellon Wealth Management provides investment services as well.

 #8.
 TD Bank, TD Group US Holdings LLC

-TD Group US Holdings is headquartered in New Jersey and a subsidiary of Canadian Bank based in Toronto.
-The Bank provides banking, insurance, brokerage, and investment banking services and caters to clients mostly in US and Canada.
+TD Group US Holdings is headquartered in New Jersey and a subsidiary of the Canadian Bank based in Toronto.
+The Bank provides banking, insurance, brokerage, and investment banking services and caters to clients mostly in the US and Canada.